Seasons in the sunset - A seventy (+3) year old looks ahead and back

 I took this to mean that Barbara had, or once had, a boyfriend whom she wanted to change.

-“Some do,” I said, “and some don’t.”
+“Some do,” I said, “then again, some don’t.”
 Read: Your boyfriend – he won’t.

 “Hmmm.”

 I tried again, “I don’t know.
 I had a college friend, Andy, a big tough guy.
 He played on the football team with us (football – with us - finally got that in).
-He was a great guy, my best college friend actually, but never showed any warmth or feelings.
+He was a great guy, my best college friend actually, but he never showed warmth or feelings.
 I’d drop him off and he’d jump out of the car.
 Didn’t once say goodbye.
 I always said ‘see ya,’ or something but him, nothing.
 Just closed the door and left.
 I thought it was strange.
 Anyway, he did this for three years, same thing.
 Last year he sent me a book of poems for my birthday, with a note – ‘to my good friend.’
 He changed.
 We visit each other all the time.
 He lives in Pennsylvania.”

 Barbara said nothing.
 The music ended.
 She looked at me and I felt liquid building beneath my eyelids, thinking about my friend.
 Everything felt still, quiet.
 Finally I had said something true.
 This was a perfect way to end it, I thought.
 Now just say, ‘Nice seeing you.
 If I get to Warwick again …’ We walked off the floor, had taken but a few steps when she slowed and turned toward me.